High-Dimensional Bernstein Von-Mises Theorems for Covariance and Precision Matrices: BvM and posterior consistency results for sparse precision matrices in the known- Case

 In the next theorem, we will describe the posterior contraction rate under the Frobenius norm. \begin{theorem}{\textbf{(Posterior Contraction Rate for a Sparse Precision Matrix Under the Frobenius Norm)}} Let $Y_1, Y_2, Y_3, \cdots, Y_n$ be independent and identically distributed Gaussian random variables with mean $0$ and precision matrix $\uOmega\in P_{G_n}$, where $G_n$ is the undirected graph encoding the sparsity in $\uOmega$.
 Consider a working Bayesian model that utilizes a sequence of $G$-Wishart priors satisfying Assumption \ref{asG}, and assume that true data generating mechanism (see Section \ref{sec8}) satisfies Assumptions \ref{asD} and \ref{asF}.
 Then

-as $n \to \infty$, under $\mathbb{P}_{0,G}$ and for sufficiently large $M$. \end{theorem} This contraction rate aligns with what one could achieve as an optimal contraction rate for maximum likelihood estimators of a sparse precision matrix in the frequentist setup (see \cite{rothman, Lam}).
+as $n \to \infty$, under $\mathbb{P}_{0,G}$ and for sufficiently large $M$. \end{theorem} This contraction rate aligns with the optimal contraction rate for maximum likelihood estimators of a sparse precision matrix in the frequentist setup (see \cite{rothman, Lam}).
 In the Bayesian paradigm, \cite{liu2019empirical} accomplish a similar contraction rate, As discussed previously, \cite{liu2019empirical} consider the case where $G$ is unknown, and need an additional assumption $p_n= O(n^{\delta})$ for some $\delta \in (0,1)$ to achieve such a contraction rate.
 Our results show that the additional assumption is unnecessary in the known $G$ setting.